What to do in Bastia in winter?

 In December, Bastia truly embodies the spirit of Christmas.
 Dressed in lights, it gives your walks in town a magical touch, mixed with the hustle and bustle of the race for presents.
 The shop windows are all as beautiful as each other, the smell of roasted chestnuts and biscuits coming out of the oven perfume our passage… The atmosphere is particularly warm!
 The Christmas market with about thirty chalets will set up from mid-December under a starry sky of garlands, on Saint Nicolas square for the traditional “Mercà di Natale“.
 For a few days, craftsmen, producers and Corsican creators will gather to let you enjoy delicious regional specialities and island know-how.
 This is where you can do your Christmas shopping, enjoy a good Figatellu or grilled ribs accompanied by a glass of Corsican wine !

-Christmas events are organised throughout December, with concerts of polyphonic songs in the churches, guided tours of Bastia and its Christmas traditions in the heart of the Terra Vechja district.
+The end of year festivities give rise to Christmas animations and activities organised throughout the month of December: concerts of polyphonic songs in the churches, guided tours of Bastia and its Christmas traditions in the heart of the Terra Vechja district.

 Taste the Bastiais winter specialities